madebycharles/PlaneSpotterAI/README.md

 ## Categorisation
 The model is expected to be able to categorise the planes into two primary categories
-1. Manufacturer e.g Boeing, Airbus, Embradier, Bombadier, Antonov, etc
+1. Manufacturer e.g Boeing, Airbus, Embraer, Bombardier, Antonov, etc
 2. Family series e.g A220s, A320s, A350s, A380s, 737s, 777s,787s, 747s, CRJs, etc

 Other secondary categories such as livery on the identified plane will be subsequently baked in as a use case of its own.